 Atlanta, Georgia is a thriving metropolis that offers a splendor of delectable eats, trendy neighborhoods, and world-class attractions.
-There's more to the self-proclaimed “capital of the south” than meets the eye, and to get you started, here's a look at three spots that you have to go check out.
+There’s more to the self-proclaimed “capital of the south” than meets the eye, and to get you started, here’s a look at 3 of the best things to do in Atlanta that you have to go check out.

 This is the world’s largest aquarium and is a serious show stopper because it makes every other aquarium look like child’s play.
 Inside, you’ll find a massive array of marine life that ranges from the majestic whaleshark to belugas, jellyfish, stingrays, and penguins.
 They even have an impressive “Pirates of the Caribbean” meets dolphins action-packed show that’s included with your ticket.
 Another highlight is the Ocean Voyager Exhibit which has a moving conveyor belt you can stand on as you’re transported through a glass domed tunnel.